kevin-j-m/kjm-blog/content/posts/tracks-not-at-railsconf-2024.md

 One thing we don't have are formally-themed tracks.
 In past years, our CFP might have included prompts for different topics.
 Or we'd group some talks in publicly-shared and advertised ways.

 We aren't doing that this year.
+That lets us focus on the overall conference theme: building with Rails.
 However, that didn't stop me from brainstorming a list of possible tracks, in case we did want to add them in.

 The following is a list of what could have been, but will not be: tracks that are not part of the RailsConf 2024 program.